richzw/CodeHome/JavaScript/PrototypeInheritance.md

 This flexibility is then used a lot to extend and alter classes programmatically, using only the given object-mutation capabilities of JavaScript:

-•	mixins and traits for multiple inheritance
+- •mixins and traits for multiple inheritance
-•	prototypes can be modified after objects that inherit from them have been instantiated
+- •prototypes can be modified after objects that inherit from them have been instantiated
-•	higher-order functions and method decorators can be used easily in the creation of prototypes
+- •higher-order functions and method decorators can be used easily in the creation of prototypes

 Function: